 I have always hated eating porridge for breakfast.
-I don’t know why, but I’m not usually a breakfast eater, except when it comes to bagels, fried eggs or Mannaya Kasha.
+I don’t know why, but I’m not usually a breakfast eater, except when it comes to bagels, fried eggs, Mannaya Kasha or Cream of Wheat.
 While the rest of the family ate porridge, I ate my Mannaya Kasha.
 It’s better known in the US as Cream of Wheat.

 As a kid, I was the only person in my class that ate this for breakfast, I suppose maybe it was just a cultural difference.
 Boy, how I wanted my parents to buy me Fruit Loops, good thing they didn’t!
-The Russian way to prepare Mannaya Kasha adds salt, sugar and butter at the end.
+The Russian way to prepare Mannaya Kasha adds a pinch of salt, sugar and butter at the end.
 You end up with a semi-sweet, slightly salty breakfast kasha.
-I always add 2 teaspoons of brown sugar, which gives it a caramelised flavour.
-My son loves it so much that this is the first meal he learnt how to cook on the stove by himself.
+I always add 2 teaspoons of brown sugar, which gives it a caramelised flavor.
+My son loves it so much that this is the first meal he learned how to cook on the stove by himself.

 - 3 cups milk

-- ½ cup semolina
+- 1/2 cup semolina

 - 1 teaspoon butter